jts307/MazeProject1/source code/README.md

 - priority_queue.c/h

 ### Implementation Strategy
 *On piazza, prof said to put the heuristic/method for solving the maze*

+#### AMStartup.c
+Purpose:
+- AMStartup.c contains the `main` method that validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
+Each of these threads will run the `avatar_play` method in `avatar.h`.
+It also closes threads and frees memory when the maze has been solved.

+Input:
+- This function takes its input from the command line.
+See *compilation and execution* for more info

+Output:
+- A log file containg info about the outcome of the avatars in the maze.

+Possible Failures:
+- Not aware of any.
+Program will exit if invalid parameter is passed.

 ### Compilation and Execution
-To compile, cd into the project-maze-challenge-we_free directory, and type `make` into the terminal and press enter.
+To compile, cd into the project-maze-challenge-we_free directory, type `make` into the terminal and press enter.

 To run the program:
 `./AMStartup.c -n nAvatars -d Difficulty -h Hostname`